viamrobotics/docs/docs/getting-started/high-level-overview.md

 - writing your application code for building your robot to interact with the components and services
 - implementing drivers for hardware not yet supported

-We currently have SDKs for go, Python, Typescript, and Tust.
+We currently have SDKs for go, Python, Typescript, and Rust.
 With many more coming soon including c++ and flutter

 ## Pictures